-Attends the monthly Project Management Review Group meeting to discuss project status and issues Issues and crisis management Manages media issues and acts as media spokesperson for the Principal Contractor (subject to media protocols) Responsible for the Communications and Stakeholder Management KPI as well as the Communications and Stakeholder management component of the Quality of Information and Relationship with the Principal's representative KPI Required to be on call 24 hours based on the team rotation • Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals.
-Community Place Manager Build and maintain effective working relationship with community, businesses, and stakeholders Support the successful delivery of the project's Community Communication's Strategy and requirements Implementation of the Community Communications Strategy and any relevant Sub-plans Liaising with the Community Complaints Mediator, where required Establish effective working relationships with local stakeholder to support the effective delivery of the project Required to be on call 24 hours based on the team rotation to respond to enquiries and complaints. • Review, approve and oversee the development and distribution of all notification, newsletter, social media, photography, and other communication material. • Maintain the Consultation Manager database and generate reports as required.
+Attends the monthly Project Management Review Group meeting to discuss project status and issues Issues and crisis management Manages media issues and acts as media spokesperson for the Principal Contractor (subject to media protocols) Responsible for the Communications and Stakeholder Management KPI as well as the Communications and Stakeholder management component of the Quality of Information and Relationship with the Principal's representative KPI Required to be on call 24 hours based on the team rotation Liaise directly with the Independent Environment Representative as required and where appropriate to facilitate any environmental management requirements, including those identified within the Planning Approvals.
+Community Place Manager Build and maintain effective working relationship with community, businesses, and stakeholders Support the successful delivery of the project's Community Communication's Strategy and requirements Implementation of the Community Communications Strategy and any relevant Sub-plans Liaising with the Community Complaints Mediator, where required Establish effective working relationships with local stakeholder to support the effective delivery of the project Required to be on call 24 hours based on the team rotation to respond to enquiries and complaints.
+Review, approve and oversee the development and distribution of all notification, newsletter, social media, photography, and other communication material.
+Maintain the Consultation Manager database and generate reports as required.
 Drives Communications and Stakeholder Management KPIs as well as the Communications and Stakeholder management component of the Quality of Information and Relationship with the Principal's representative KPI.
-Project Training Coordinator Develop a Training Needs Analysis to identify relevant environmental training for all contractor (and subcontractor, where appropriate) personnel Develop environmental training materials in consultation with the Project Environmental Manager Organise external environmental training courses/material, where required • Provide information to the Independent Environment Representative as requested and where appropriate, via the Project Environmental Manager.
-Site Foreman (Site Superintendents) Construction delivery in relation to environmental management and compliance in conjunction with the Project Environmental Manager Authority to direct personnel and/or subcontractors to carry out actions to avoid or minimise unintended environmental impacts 0 Comply with all legal, contractual requirements and this CEMP Supcontractors • Comply with all legal, contractual requirements and this CEMP Subcontractors Comply with all legal, contraction requirements and this CEMP Comply with site environmental requirements Subcontractors Subcontractors Comply with site environmental requirements Subcontractors Comply with site environmental requirements Comply with management / supervisory directions Supcontractors Comply with site environmental requirements Comply with management / supervisory directions Participate in induction and training as directed Subcontractors Comply with site environmental requirements Comply with management / supervisory directions Participate in induction and training as directed Report all incidents Subcontractors Comply with site environmental requirements Comply with management / supervisory directions Participate in induction and training as directed Report all incidents Environmental qualifications as required by contract Must complete project induction covering environmental responsibilities and the Subcontractors Comply with site environmental requirements Comply with management / supervisory directions Participate in induction and training as directed Report all incidents Environmental qualifications as required by contract Must complete project induction covering environmental responsibilities and the Principal Contractor's environmental management system.
-Provide information to the Independent Environment Representative as
+Project Training Coordinator Develop a Training Needs Analysis to identify relevant environmental training for all contractor (and subcontractor, where appropriate) personnel Develop environmental training materials in consultation with the Project Environmental Manager Organise external environmental training courses/material, where required Provide information to the Independent Environment Representative as requested and where appropriate, via the Project Environmental Manager.
+Site Foreman (Site Superintendents) • Construction delivery in relation to environmental management and compliance in conjunction with the Project Environmental Manager Authority to direct personnel and/or subcontractors to carry out actions to avoid or minimise unintended environmental impacts Subcontractors Comply with all legal, contractual requirements and this CEMP Comply with site environmental requirements Comply with management / supervisory directions Oblinity with management / Supervisory all collons Participate in induction and training as directed Participate in induction and training as directed Participate in induction and training as directed Report all incidents Participate in induction and training as directed Report all incidents Environmental qualifications as required by contract Must complete project induction covering environmental responsibilities and the All Dans sound Participate in induction and training as directed Report all incidents Environmental qualifications as required by contract Must complete project induction covering environmental responsibilities and the Principal Contractor's environmental management system.
+Provide information to the Independent Environment Representative as requested and where appropriate, via the Project Environmental Manager.
+All Personnel Participate in induction and training as directed Report all incidents Environmental qualifications as required by contract Must complete project induction covering environmental responsibilities and the Principal Contractor's environmental management system.
+Provide information to the Independent Environment Representative as requested and where appropriate, via the Project Environmental Manager.